devansh2007-ruikar/SIPDER-MAN/README.md

    python3 -m http.server 8080
    ```
 3. Open your web browser and navigate to exactly: **`http://localhost:8080`**
+4.BEST SIMPLY  OPEN THIS https://devansh2007-ruikar.github.io/SPIDER-MAN/ ON YOUR WEB BROWSER
 ---
 *Enjoy the cinematic experience!*